wackysysadmin/ocsp-responder-container/README.md

 ACCEPT 0.0.0.0:2560 PID=1
 ocsp: waiting for OCSP client connections...
 ```

+Certificates can now be signed by defining your OCSP's FQDN.
+Example configuration: authorityInfoAccess = OCSP;URI:http://ocsp.hostname.foo:2560

 <h2>Reverse Proxy/HTTPS Support</h2>
 The OCSP responder server can be put behind a reverse proxy such as Caddy/NGINX/Traefik.